alimasyhuriasghor/oop/README.md

 `greet(self, other) -> None` is an instance method.
 It's a method that bounds to the object of a class.
 Its primary purpose is to access and modify the object's attributes.
 In this case, it's used to acces the object's attribute to greet other instance's name.

 > **Note**: Please do note that `self` is not a keyword in Python.
 However, by convention, all of instance and special methods must have `self` for their first parameter.
-It's also refers to the instance of a class, and behind the scences, Python automatically passes the instance to the first argument, which is `self`.
+It's also refers to the instance of a class, and behind the scences, Python automatically passes the instance to the first parameter, which is `self`.